Swegbloo/Nemoh/doc/input-output.rst

 Numerical parameters input file ``input_solver.txt``
 ====================================================

-``input_solver.txt`` contains solver parameters with format as in Table :numref:`tab:input_solver`.
+``input_solver.txt`` contains solver parameters with format as in :numref:`tab:input_solver`.
 The parameters are described as follows.

 -  Number of Gauss Quadrature points, :math:`N^2`, is used for the surface integration in the influence coefficients.
 User specifies an integer value of :math:`N\in [1,4]`, default :math:`N=2`.